flames/imscp-listeners/README.md

 Below, you can find a list of all listener files which are available in that repository, and their respective purpose.

 To install a listener file, you must upload it in your **/etc/imscp/listeners.d** directory, and edit the configuration parameters inside it.
-Once done, you must rerun the i-MSCP installer.
+Once done, you must rerun the i-MSCP installer: **perl /usr/local/src/imscp-1.2.0/imscp-autoinstall -dr named** and add the slave DNS servers

 ### Listener::Secondarydns::Zonetransfer